Molajo/IoC/README.md

     {
         return $this->iocc->getService($service_name, $options = array());
     }
 ```

-Now, the Front Controller is able to handle all requests, including requests for services, and the DiCC
+The job of the Front Controller is to handle requests.
+Requests for services are managed
-handles all of the object DI and construction needs.
+through interaction with the IoCC.
+The jobs are nicely separated, too, as the IoCC handles
+  object DI, construction, and registry.

-##### Get Service
+#### Get Service Request

-To request a service from the IoCC, send in the name of the service and the required $options array
+To request a service from the IoCC, pass in the name of the requested service and $options array
 entries.
 In return, the IoC will respond with the service instance, or the properties for the object.

-**Custom Dependency Injector**
+#### Custom DI Handler

 The values passed in using the $options array will vary.
 In some cases,
 as this example shows, no options are required.